lbtwyk/FedVLA_sim/DATA_COLLECTION.md

 ]
 ```

-- `angles`: Joint angles in radians for the 6 robot joints
+- `angles`: Joint angles in degrees for the 6 robot joints (converted from radians)
 - `gripper_value`: Gripper position mapped from joint angle to 0-100 range (0=open, 100=closed)
 - `image`: Relative path to the corresponding image file